Step 3: We will appear in court on your behalf on the date the petition is noticed to be heard.

-The first action the Sheriff will take will be to serve your tenants with a 72–hour notice, advising them that they have 72 hours to vacate the premises or they will be physically removed.
-If your tenants still have not vacated the premises at the expiration of the 72-hour notice, the Sheriff will return sometime thereafter and physically remove your tenants and their belongings, and return possession back to you.
+The first action the Sheriff will take will be to serve your tenants with a 14-day notice, advising them that they have 14 days to vacate the premises or they will be physically removed.
+If your tenants still have not vacated the premises at the expiration of the 14-day notice, the Sheriff will return sometime thereafter and physically remove your tenants and their belongings, and return possession back to you.
 If the tenant causes damage to the property in excess of any security deposit you may be holding, you can start a new court action to recover your losses.

 As you can see, the eviction process in Nassau County and Suffolk County is complex, and there are strict requirements that must be followed before a court will grant you a money judgment for the back rent owed, and a warrant of eviction to physically remove your tenant.
 You need an experienced Long Island evictions lawyer on your side.
 We can help you right now.